wpengine/headless-docs/guides/getting-started/README.md

 }
 ```

-The minimum version of Node supported is version 10.
+The supported versions of Node are 10, 12, and 14.
+Specifying a version of Node smaller than the minimum supported version will result in the application of the minimum version (10); specifying a larger version will result in the application of the maximum supported version (14).